aery32/aery32-refguide/source/build_system.rst

        3724    1344    4176    9244    241c aery32.elf
           0    5068       0    5068    13cc aery32.hex

 ``.text`` correspond the FLASH usage and ``.data + .bss`` is the total amount of RAM allocation.
-Note that you have to take the size of the stack (and possibly heap) into account as well.

-At runtime, the initialized data is copied to ``.bss`` during the startup.
+Note that you have to take the size of the stack (and possibly heap) into account as well. ``.bss`` section is the place where the initialized data is copied at runtime during the startup.

 .. note::